 The traders work all night long

-The best time to visit Long Bien market is in the early mornings, when the sun hasn’t come out yet.
-You will have chance to experience the hustle and bustle of a big market which provides fruits and vegetable for every households in Hanoi.
+The best time to visit Long Bien market is in the early mornings when the sun hasn’t come out yet.
+You will have a chance to experience the hustle and bustle of a big market which provides fruits and vegetable for every household in Hanoi.

 For locals, Long Bien market is just a wholesale market where they work hard to make money and relieve their family’s financial burden.